 Cook from scratch

 Of course, you can’t make everything.
 There are things that you can’t easily make and some that you may not want to make, like noodles or sour cream.
-I have made homemade noodles, and they are the best!
-But having a package of noodles on hand is a life saver when it’s been a busy day and the kids want to eat NOW!
+I have made both homemade noodles and sour cream, they are the best!
+But having a package of noodles or container of sour cream on hand is a life saver when it’s been a busy day and the kids want to eat NOW!

 Keep it local

 Of course, you can’t do everything.
 Even if you have a garden and raise a few chickens for eggs and meat, there will be a few things that you would like to add to your diet that you aren’t raising or growing.
+But that shouldn’t get in the way of eating real food.
 Getting to know your neighbors and helping each other out is a great way to build community and friendships.
 Once you get to know the people around you, you learn how they raise their animals and crops.
 It always feels good to buy directly from the farmer who is doing a good job.

 Going to the Farmer’s Market is a great way to get to know other farmers in your area.
 Our small town has a Farmer’s Market on Saturday mornings.
 Some things are conventionally raised, but there are farmers there that raise their produce organically.
 While they aren’t certified organic, just talking to the farmers about their growing practices will tell you what you need to know.